RossBugginsNHS/comms-manager-architecture/docs/kads/032-target-architectue/index.md

 Clearly separating the Bounded Contexts, and with each having its Domain Model, with its own language will stop this.

 Current belief is that everything should have consistent naming across the entire application domain.
 As there are no existing clear bounded contexts, this is a very present struggle.
-It will only get harder unless an execise in proper Bounded Context separation is not undertaken.
+It will only get harder unless an exercise in proper Bounded Context separation is not undertaken.

 ####  1.5.2.2.
 The Now